 Lined drawstring bag tutorial – easy sewing project

 Finished bag size: 6” wide x 8” tall

-Use this formula to change the lined drawstring bag size:
+Use this formula to make a lined drawstring bag in ANY size:

 Desired width for the finished bag = W

 Desired height for the finished bag = H